These Augmented Reality patents depict a world in which we can do anything. Or not?

 It’s clear that augmented reality patents are going to have a major influence our life as semi-digital humans.
 That makes the current craze of filing AR patents relevant not only for the tech community, but for all people wearing a smart device in front of their eyes.

-The concept video at the top of this page shows an augmented reality Hololens app informing a user about a (partly fictional) patent.
+The video below shows a screencapture of the augmented reality Hololens app I created.
+It informs a user about a (partly fictional) patent.
 The aim of developing the prototype is to experience and explore such a future scenario, in search of preemptive solutions to these preemptive worries.

 Sander Veenhof, januari 2017